 We are a national solutions provider of a wide range of information technology, or IT, solutions.
 We help our customers design, enable, manage, and service their IT environments.
 We provide IT products, including computer systems, software and peripheral equipment, networking communications, and other products and accessories that we purchase from manufacturers, distributors, and other suppliers.
 We also offer services involving design, configuration, and implementation of IT solutions.
-These services are performed by our personnel and by third-party providers.
-We operate through three sales segments, which serve primarily: (a) small- to medium-sized businesses, or SMBs, through our PC Connection Sales subsidiary, (b) large enterprise customers, in our Large Account segment, through our MoreDirect subsidiary, and (c) federal, subsidiary.
+These services are performed by our personnel and by third-party service providers.
+We operate through three sales segments, which serve primarily: (a) small- to medium-sized businesses, or SMBs, through our PC Connection Sales subsidiary, (b) large enterprise customers, in our Large Account segment, through our MoreDirect subsidiary, and (c) federal, state, and local governmental and educational institutions, in our Public Sector segment, through our GovConnection subsidiary.